 The health status of products that are brought to market must, however, meet a series of very strict bacteriological criteria.

 The clay is dried in a rotary kiln at a relatively high temperature in order to dry it and eliminate any bacteria so that it is clean and therefore suitable to be placed on the market.
+Furthermore, every batch of superior and ventilated clay is checked on arrival.

 Even in our region, which enjoys a good deal of sun and wind, it is not possible for producers to sun-dry the clay themselves, and even less so, of course, in an oceanic climate, since one of the properties of bentonite (so-called medicinal clay) is that it retains water.
 Natural exposure, which is not alone sufficient to properly eliminate any bacteria in the clay, also creates a certain amount of dirt as a result of particles in the air, meaning that it would be impossible to place such a clay on the market without running the risk of the product being withdrawn by the authorities.